 Bonaire, a special municipality within the Dutch Kingdom, has an economy that still offers many opportunities.
 The government, salt industry, oil transshipment and oil storage, services and (dive) tourism are the major employers on the Caribbean island.

 The population growth of Bonaire has been spectacular in the last ten years.
-From 10.000 inhabitants in 2003 to a current 19,408 residence (January 2016).
-It is expected that this trend will continue and Bonaire will have about 25.000 inhabitants in the year 2020.
+From 10.000 inhabitants in 2003 to a current 20.9 thousand inhabitants in the year 2020.

 In addition the tourism is in the uplift in recent years.
 More than 137.000 tourists (in 2015) fly to Bonaire annually and 230.
 000 cruise passengers cruise guest (2015) visit the Caribbean island each year.

 Up to 2015 no less than 75% of Bonaire's economy thrives on tourism.
 This makes the island unique in the Caribbean region.
 Most Caribbean islands are 22% economically dependent on tourism.
 For European Netherlands a rate of only 4% applies.

 Furthermore, an increased interest of Europeans to settle in the new Caribbean municipality of the Netherlands is expected in the coming years.

 By this developments more and more homes, holiday accommodation and facilities will be needed and there is a great demand for skilled and qualified people in this industry.
 But not only the construction industry in great demand of employees, in other fields such as financial services, business services, automation, education and health is in need of qualified staff.

 Influences from around the world have been combined on Bonaire in a unique mixture, testifying to how successfully the people have been able to integrate their different ethnic backgrounds from Africa, Spain, England , the Netherlands to Latin America.